Modos-Labs/Glider/README.md

 ##### Future of ACeP

 While as previously referenced that Eink was hoping to ship lot of Gallery 3 based E-readers in 2023, 2023 passed with exactly one product, the Bigme Galy, with mixed receptions.
 Early 2024, it was announced that [Bigme Galy has been discontinued](https://goodereader.com/blog/electronic-readers/bigme-galy-is-discontinued), and [Eink has announced EOL for certain ACeP-based products](https://www.ineltek.com/wp-content/uploads/2024/04/EInk_AC073TC1_EOLNoticeLetter_notice_20240401.pdf).
-It does sound like ACeP is now dead.

-The following are purely my speculation.
-But I see this as 2 separate decisions:

-- ~~There will be no more multi-pigment-based displays for the eReader market~~
-- ACeP (CMYW) is being replaced with Spectra 6 (RYBW) in other markets

-The second one is evident from the EOL notice linked previously, the 7.3" ACeP screen has a direct replacement of the 7.3" Spectra 6 screen.
-One major drawback of ACeP in the digital signage market (as far as I see) is its inability to reproduce the cyan color.
-This actually means there is no good way to display blue sky on an ACeP screen, not even through dithering, it's simply outside of its color gamut.
-By changing the base colors used, Eink was able to mitigate this issue in the Spectra 6 product lines.

-The first one is more or less speculation.
-(UPDATE: I WAS WRONG, read on) I have two clues for that.
-One is the fact that Eink is doubling down on digital signage for Spectra 6: [Both 13.3" and 31.5" Spectra 6 screens will have integrated controller](https://www.beck-elektronik.de/en/newsroom/news/article/e-ink-spectratm-6-der-hingucker-des-jahres-2024).
-This make them much more interesting for the signage applications, but unsuitable for eReader applications.
-The other is that [the 8" Spectra 6 Plus screen](https://www.ereaderpro.co.uk/en/blogs/news/e-ink-news-eink-technology-has-unveiled-the-new-generation-of-colour-e-paper-technology-e-ink-spectra-6-plus-designed-for-retail-tags-and-advertising-billboards), while using the same backplane as the Gallery 3 ACeP screen, now quote a 7 second refresh time (compared to less than a second on Gallery 3).
-If Eink still wanted to make a Spectra 6 eReader screen, this 8" backplane would be the one to use given it was used in the ACeP product line.

-So is the ACeP dead?
-Yes and no. ~~Yes in the sense that we are less likely to see any new ACeP products in the future~~, and we are also unlikely to see any Spectra 6-based eReader products.
-No in the sense that ACeP is superseded by Spectra 6, so the technology lives on.
-Just like how the Pearl replaced the Vizplex, and the Carta replaced the Pearl.
-Now we have Carta so we don't look back to the older generation of screens.
-Also, in another sense, there are likely at least thousands of ACeP screens already manufactured but haven't been made into consumer devices.
-We will probably see these screens in the not-too-distant future!

-UPDATE: As pointed out in a [reddit post by Disastrous_Analyst_1](https://www.reddit.com/r/eink/comments/1d2j4mv/gallery_3_part_ii/), Eink in their [2023 Annual Report](https://www.eink.com/upload/2024_05_27/47_20240527170208rfrozhGN77.pdf) said that "In 2024, we will provide an upgraded version of the 8-inch advanced color ePaper (Gallery™ 3), aiming to deliver optimized performance and enhanced visual experience for customers. (在 2024 年，我們將進一步提供進階版 8 吋先進彩色電子紙（Gallery ™ 3），期待能提
-供更優化的性能及更好的視覺體驗給客戶)" in V. Operational Highlights, 5.1 Business Activities, 5.1.2 Industrial Overview, 3.
-Product Developmenet Trends, A. eReader.
-This means we might be able to see more Gallery 3 (or similar technology) based eReaders in the years to come.
+But ACeP is not dead yet.

+Going forward, Eink has 3 different line-ups for different markets:
+- Eink Marquee for outdoor signage
+- Eink Spectra for electronic shelf labels and advertisements
+- Eink Gallery for e-readers and e-notebooks

+All of these lines are direct offspring of the original ACeP screens:
+- Eink Marquee uses the same color composition as the ACeP, but replaces the SiPix-style micro-cup with micro-capsule
+- Eink Spectra uses similar structure as the ACeP, but replaces color composition
+- Eink Gallery is the original ACeP line up

+In 2024, we saw the release of reMarkable Paper Pro, which is a 11.8" Gallery 3 e-notebook.
+ACeP screens are still in production and we might be able to see more products in the future.

 ##### Spectra 6